 werewolv.es has two basic game modes.
 24 hour games and speed rounds.
 The 24 hour games have 12-hour day and night cycles.
-In speed rounds a day and night only take five to ten minutes, usually.
+In speed rounds a day and night only take a few minutes.
 The 24 hour games are played continuously - there is usually one ongoing, and one where you can sign up, at any moment.
 The speed games are occasionally hosted in the weekend.
 Whichever mode is used, victory conditions and basic play remains the same: The village is trying to work out who are killing them during the night, and the evil factions are trying to stay hidden until they have whittled down the numbers of the village.
 The evil factions are: the Werewolves, the Coven, and the Vampire - each game includes at least one, and possibly multiple, of these factions.
 The game is divided into two basic phases, day and night.

 During the night phase, members of evil factions can talk to their allies in secret and choose their victim(s).
 This is the time that special characters can decide how to use their unique ability.
 When night is over, abilities and kills are resolved and day begins.